-"To build upon the existing neighborhood assets to create a cohesive, connected, safe and diverse community of choice, and improve the quality of life for the community."

-The neighborhood component of the Envision Napier and Sudekum (ENS) Plan was developed in collaboration with the work established through other city-wide planning efforts such as, NashvilleNext, nMotion, Let's Move Nashville, etc. Through the resident Needs Assessment Survey and multiple work sessions with the Neighborhood and Housing Work Groups, issues and opportunities were identified and overall goals were developed to address the community needs.
-The groups worked with the Design Team to identify two primary strategies to implement the goals.

-Integrate Napier and Sudekum with the overall neighborhood to create a cohesive community

-Establish better connectivity and accessibility

-Establish a network of functional green open spaces

-Enhance neighborhood identity

-Expand community facilities and retail services

-Create a Neighborhood Framework

-Based on an Existing Conditions Assessment and input received from the residents and community through Work Group sessions and Community Charrettes, the Design Team created a Development Opportunities map which highlighted all the areas which had potential to develop or redevelop, based on being vacant or underutilized.
+A. VISION "To build upon the existing neighborhood assets to create a cohesive, connected, safe and diverse community of choice, and improve the quality of life for the community."
+The neighborhood component of our Plan in collaboration with the work established through other city-wide planning efforts such as, NashvilleNext, nMotion, Let's Move Nashville, etc. Through the resident Needs Assessment Survey and multiple work sessions with the Neighborhood and Housing Work Groups, issues and opportunities were identified and overall goals were developed to address the community needs.
+The groups worked with the Design Team to identify strategies to implement the goals.
+GOALS Integrate Napier Sudekum with the overall neighborhood to create a cohesive community Establish better connectivity and accessibility Establish a network of functional green open spaces Enhance neighborhood identity Expand community facilities and retail services Strategy Create a Neighborhood Framework Based on the Existing Conditions Assessment and input received from the residents and community through Work Group sessions and Community Charrette, the Design Team created a Development Opportunities map which highlighted all the areas which had potential to develop or redevelop, based on being vacant or underutilized.
 It also acknowledged the major road connections, access points and gateway nodes.
-This formed the basis of the Neighborhood Framework Plan (Figure 39).
+This formed the basis of the Neighborhood Framework Plan (Figure 47).
 To support the vision and goals of the Neighborhood Plan, a variety of urban planning and design strategies were identified.
-These strategies are aimed at developing a framework that will provide the foundation needed to move the Napier and Sudekum target area closer to its expressed goal of establishing a mixed-income, mixed-use community that will welcome, support, and improve opportunities for new and existing residents.
+These strategies are aimed at developing a framework that will provide the foundation needed to move the Napier Sudekum target area closer to its expressed goal of establishing a mixed-income, mixed-use community that will welcome, support, and improve opportunities for new and existing residents.
 These strategies focus on the following realms:

-Figure 38.
+Figure 46.
 Development Opportunities